m3u8-xtream/m3u8-xtream-playlist/README.md

-# M3U8-Xtream
+# M3u8-Xtream

-Collection of publicly available M3U8 Xtream playlist from all over the world.
+Collection of publicly available free IPTV links M3u8 playlist, xtream playlist from all over the world.

 ## Table of contents